Practitioner Interview: Frank Hajdinjak

-In my opinion, one important trend is changing the focus of PM from individual to teams.
-Team work and autonomous teams allow organizations to be more agile, to learn and quickly adapt themselves to the fast-changing environment.
-The performance management cycle is now shorter and it is enhanced by the use of Operational Excellence methodologies, Design Thinking and Agile Way of Working.
+In my opinion, one important trend is changing the focus of PM from individuals to teams.
+Teamwork and autonomous teams allow organizations to be more agile, to learn, and quickly adapt themselves to the fast-changing environment.
+The performance management cycle is now shorter and it is enhanced by the use of Operational Excellence methodologies, Design Thinking, and Agile Way of Working.
 For instance, we now have performance dialogues on a weekly and monthly basis, depending on the management level.
 Each discussion is held around KPIs updated in real time, and those related to customers are always a priority.

 - What are your thoughts on the integration of Performance Management at organizational, departmental and employee level?

 I think that a successful organization needs employees that clearly understand not only individual and team objectives, but also how they fit in the strategic business objectives, so they can swiftly adjust course as business needs evolve.
-An integrated PM has a strong motivational dimension, as each employee can see his/ her contribution in achieving company’s objectives, and they are recognized and rewarded accordingly.
+An integrated PM has a strong motivational dimension, as each employee can see his/her contribution in achieving the company’s objectives, and they are recognized and rewarded accordingly.

 Why Cultural Change Programs?
 Because, in the end, it’s about changing the mindset of our employees at all organizational levels – to focus on what our customers expect, to make our processes as lean as possible in order to be able to deliver on these expectations and last but not least, to track the performance and see where we stand from a larger perspective (customers, employees, cost and processes).